freyacodes/blog/docs/tunnelbroker-with-lavalink.md

 We can use the free Tunnelbroker service from Hurricane Electric to get a routed IPv6 prefix.
 This can also work if your server does not even have an IPv6 address to begin with.
 If you intend to use Tunnelbroker, bear in mind that it is a free service and it may break.

+**Important:** As always, be careful about making these changes to live production systems.
+You could mess up your network and be unable to access your server.
+Consider testing on a disposable VPS.

 ## Please read the entire guide

 Several weeks later I am still being contacted by people who have trouble with this guide.
 Most people's problems are fixed by following the troubleshooting guide.
 I'm still happy to help if you've read this entire guide.